DevGuyRash/rashino-prompts/README.md

 copy/paste pre-existing prompts (and plantuml assets) to build new prompts with minimum effort.

-For example, I created a "Plantuml Intializer" prompt that allows plantuml diagrams to be used.
+For example, I created a "Plantuml Initializer" prompt that allows plantuml diagrams to be used.
 From there, I could drag and drop the "menu" program into the system to have it integrated into the prompt.